-- Acne keloidalis nuchae (AKN) is a form of folliculitis, which is chronic inflammation of the hair follicles.
+- Acne keloidalis nuchae is a form of folliculitis, a chronic inflammation of hair follicles

-- AKN presents as itchy bumps around the back of the neck, which progress to scarring, lesions and hair loss.
+- It presents as papules and pustules around the nape of the neck which can progress to keloid-like plaques, scarring and hair loss

-- Treatment options include over-the-counter and prescription medications, laser treatment and surgical management.
+- Treatment options include over-the-counter and prescription medications, laser treatment and surgery

-Acne keloidalis nuchae (AKN) is a chronic skin disease that inflames hair follicles around the nape of the neck.
-It is also known as folliculitis keloidalis or folliculitis keloidalis nuchae.
+Acne keloidalis nuchae, also known as keloidal folliculitis, is a chronic skin condition that is characterized by inflamed hair follicles around the nape of the neck.

 What Is Acne Keloidalis Nuchae?